shibatales/traverse-contents/readme.md

    Ensure that the script is configured with the correct paths and categories before running.

+### Generate JSON Files
+1. **Run the JSON Generation Script**
+   The `createAllJSON.ts` script is used to process directories and generate JSON files for each category of assets.
+This is useful for cataloging and managing large sets of assets systematically.
+   To run this script, navigate to the root directory of the cloned repository and execute:

+   `npx ts-node createAllJSON.ts`

+   Ensure that the script is configured with the correct paths and categories before running.

 ### Merge CSV Files
 1. **Run the Merge Script**
    The `merge.ts` script is used to combine multiple CSV files into a single CSV file.
 This is useful for consolidating data from various sources.